Neokarm/neokarm-examples/Terraform/rds-simple/README.md

 # RDS Simple Example
+## This example tested in aws provider version v2.13.0!
 This example demonstrates creating an RDS instance using terraform, it will create an instance
 and assign it with a custom parameters group with modified parameters.